 Survey completion rate is the number of people who started the survey and completed it (clicked the 'Submit' button) divided by the number of people who started answering.

-Tips for a higher completion rate:
+- Tips for boosting completion rate

-It doesn't come as much of a surprise that longer surveys have lower completion rates.
+- Ask only what you need to know.
+It doesn't come as much of a surprise that longer questionnaires have lower CR.
 Why?
 Because the time needed to fill it out goes up.
-The chances of someone completing your survey is related to the number of questions.
-A 10 question survey has an 89% completion rate on average, 20 question surveys are slightly lower at 87%, followed by 30 question surveys at 85%.
+The chances of someone completing your questionnaire are related to the number of questions.
+A 10 question questionnaire has an 89% CR on average, 20 question questionnaires are slightly lower at 87%, followed by 30 question questionnaires at 85%.

-Sample size calculator:
+3. Sample size calculator

 Looking to find how many responses you need?
 Check out our survey response rate calculator - see tip 8 in this blog post.